karanahuja5598/My-University/README.md

 ## Deliverables for checkpoint 2

-Outline in English what the deliverables will be for checkpoint 2.
-Provide a concise list that is amenable to being translated into specific tests.
-Pro-tip: if you write that concise list here, you should be able to easily translate it into a collection of test suites.

-For each specialization, you must list specific checkpoints that are relevant to that particular specialization.

 - Demonstrate ability to access Blackboard API
 - Store any pulled data from APIs into MongoDB database
+- Make sure data is validated
 - Pull data from database and represent it as a dynamically updated web view
 - Have a test suite for making sure database can perform CRUD operations

 ## Deliverables for checkpoint 4

-Outline in English what the deliverables will be for checkpoint 4.
-Reminder that this is not *due* until checkpoint 2, but failing to plan is planning to fail.

-For each specialization, you must list specific checkpoints that are relevant to that particular specialization.

 - User should be able to filter out data as desired
-- User should be able to add "notifications" to a calendar, allowing for easy planning
+- User should be able to view notifications on a calendar, seeing when they were recieved
-- There should be warnings if app can tell if a due date is coming up soon
 - Demonstrate ability to access Piazza API
 - Attempt at scraping Gradescope data
 - Show grading info for each course

 ## Deliverables for final project

-Outline in English what the deliverables will be for the final checkpoint.
-This will should be similar to the **Description** above, but written out as an explicit checklist rather than a human readable description.
-Reminder that this is not *due* until checkpoint 4, but failing to plan is planning to fail.

-For each specialization, you must list specific checkpoints that are relevant to that particular specialization.

-- User should be able to add their own notifications/notes
+- User should be able to add their own notifications/notes, making changes as needed
 - User should be able to set up reminders and alarms for calendar events
-- User should be able to see previews of any files attached to notifications
+- User should be able to see previews of some types of files attached to notifications

 ## Specialization deliverables

-For each student/team adding a specialization, name that specialization and describe what functionality you will be adding.

 We are not specialized students.